stillonearth/stackrankdice/README.md

 ## Implementation

-This is a re-implementation with [Bevy](https://bevyengine.org/) engine on Rust langaage.
-The original game was written in Flash.
+This is a re-implementation with [Bevy](https://bevyengine.org/) engine on Rust language.

 ## Acknowledgements